munificent/ui-as-code/in-progress/parameter-freedom.md

             parameters.
 It's OK for a rest parameter to be anywhere in there.
             This follows the existing Dart rules.*

-3. If `Supe` has a rest parameter and `Type` has more positional parameters than `Supe`, `Type` is not a subtype.
+1. If `Supe` has a rest parameter and `Type` has more positional parameters than `Supe`, `Type` is not a subtype.
 You can't "add" extra parameters when the supertype already has a rest parameter, because those additional parameters will consume arguments and shift which arguments get bound to the rest parameter.

-3. For each parameter position in `Type` beyond the last parameter position in `Supe` (i.e. for the extra parameters `Supe` has at the end):
+1. For each parameter position in `Type` beyond the last parameter position in `Supe` (i.e. for the extra parameters `Supe` has at the end):

     1. If the parameter is required, `Type` is not a subtype.
 You can only add optional parameters and/or a rest parameter.

-4. It the return type of `Type` is not a subtype of the return type of `Supe`, `Type` is not a subtype.
+1. It the return type of `Type` is not a subtype of the return type of `Supe`, `Type` is not a subtype.

-5. Apply the existing function subtyping rules for named parameters.
+1. Apply the existing function subtyping rules for named parameters.

-6. If we get here, `Type` is a subtype.
+1. If we get here, `Type` is a subtype.

+*Note: We ignore generic type arguments because they aren't affected by this proposal.*

 This is basically the same subtype logic Dart currently has except that:

 *   It handles optional parameters appearing before required parameters.
-Since Dart already requires each optional parameter in a supertype to be optional in a subtype, this is a safe extension of that.
+Since Dart already requires each optional parameter in a supertype to be optional in a subtype, this is a non-breaking extension of that.

 *   It handles rest parameters.
 For a function type to be a subtype, any rest parameters must line up.

 *   It makes it invalid for a subtype to add any optional parameters if the supertype has a rest parameter.
-Since no functions have rest parameters in Dart today, this is also safe.
+Since no functions have rest parameters in Dart today, this is also non-breaking.

+## Dynamic Semantics

+### Function declaration

+When a function declares a rest parameter, the implementation takes any arguments it is bound to and bundles them into a *rest object*.
+The competing goals for this object are to make it useful for users in the body of the function, while restricting it so that implementations have room to optimize its representation (possibly to the point of not materializing it at all).

+To that end, the rest object:

+*   Implements `List<T>`.
+If the static type of the rest parameter is `List<T>` for some `T`, then the rest parameter object's type has that same type parameter.
+Otherwise, it's `List<Object>`.

+*   *May* throw a runtime exception on any attempts to modify the object.
+This lets implementations more efficient representations that don't support modification.

+*   Makes no guarantees about its identity.
+You may get a rest object that is identical to one from another invocation, a different function, or some user-visible object.
+This lets implementations reuse a const empty list in cases where no arguments are passed or otherwise reuse objects when practical.

+Basically, if you are taking a rest parameter, assume you can read from it inside the body of the function but otherwise treat it as ephemeral.

+### Function invocation

+This extends the existing behavior of evaluating an invocation's arguments (16.14.1) and binding parameters to them (16.14.2).

+1. Evaluate the argument expressions, named and positional, in the order that they appear at the invocation.
+If an argument is a spread argument, at this point we just evaluate the expression after the `...`, but do not yet iterate over it.

+1. Evaluate the function expression or look up the member.
+Get the runtime type of the resulting function.

+1. Run the positional binding algorithm using the function's runtime type and the values of the positional arguments.
+If any error occurs, throw a runtime error.
+Otherwise, this produces a binding for each parameter to a (possibly empty) set of arguments.

+1. For each positional parameter in the function:

+1. For each non-rest positional parameter:

+    1. If the argument the parameter is bound to is a spread argument, throw an error.
+You cannot spread to non-rest parameters.

+    1. If the argument's type is not assignable to the parameter's type, throw an error.

+1. If there is a rest parameter:

+    1. Create a *rest object* (see above for details on its type).
+Assume the existence of this function which appends the given element to the rest
+        object:

+        ```dart
+        void addToRest(T value) { ... }
+        ```

+        Here, `T` is the rest parameter's element type.
+Calling this implies a runtime cast to `T`, which may throw a cast error.

+    1. For each `argument` that the rest parameter is bound to:

+        1. If `argument` is a spread argument, add `argument`'s elements to the rest object by evaluating:

+            ```dart
+            for (T element in argument) addToRest(element);
+            ```

+        2. Else, add the non-spread value to the rest object by evaluating:

+            ```dart
+            addToRest(argument);
+            ```

+    1. Bind the rest parameter to the rest object.

+1. Bind named parameters to named arguments as usual.

+These dynamic semantics align with the static semantics.
+If the static type of the function is known and it analyzed without error, then the only runtime errors that can be thrown are implicit downcast failures when binding parameters to arguments or when adding an element from the spread argument to the rest object.

 A working prototype of the parameter binding and subtyping logic is [here][prototype].